/ Using the Assessment Tool

 Typing is the default and recommended control type as it more closely simulates the writing process and forces learners to draw on their spelling knowledge.

-Click-to-place allows learners to click on the graphemes to place them in the word.
-This is a simpler method of assessment and is useful for learners who are not yet familiar with keyboarding or require more scaffolding.
+Click-to-place allows learners to click on grapheme cards to build the word.
+This is a simpler method and is useful for learners who are not yet familiar with keyboarding or require more scaffolding.

 Understanding Student Placement